nkmswot/hrmsoftworks-documentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to HRM Software documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**HRMSoftworks** (/lu'make/) is a HRIS Software that manages your team profile and payroll.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+You can checkout the two versions of our software here  `HRMSoftworks <https://www.hrmsoftworks.com/>`.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This project is under active development - CURRENTLY SUPPORTED PHP 7.4

 Contents
 --------